 Gold is one such asset, historically buffering currencies against falling values in local dollar terms.
 There are literally thousands of examples one could choose from, but we’ll highlight the recent performance of gold prices in British pounds as one such example.

 As of this writing, one ounce of gold cost £959.11 to purchase, up from £956.00, post-Brexit.
 Meanwhile, the GPB/USD pair has fallen roughly 12% during that time.
 Put another way, had a Brit sold all their pounds for gold the day after the Brexit vote, over the ensuing months, they would have been significantly richer than by doing nothing at all.

 Protecting wealth is what gold does, and will forever do.

 Bitcoin doesn’t come without its share of risks, however.
 As it is not legal tender, the government may restrict transacting (or the exchanges which facilitate transactions) at any point.
 It also isn’t clear whether volatility will decrease to a level where mass mainstream adoption becomes tenable.
-However, signs are encouraging and investors should keep this asset on their radar screens.
+However, signs are encouraging and investors would be wise to keep this asset on their radar screens.

-Finally, non-risk adverse individuals should consider short selling stocks of companies affected by a falling USD, or selling USD currency futures contracts if perfect correlation to a U.S. dollar collapse is desired.
+Finally, non-risk adverse individuals might want to consider short selling stocks of companies affected by a falling USD, or selling USD currency futures contracts if perfect correlation to a U.S. dollar collapse is desired.